vestbroyek/meme_generator/README.md

 `fonts`

-The `fonts` folder contains .ttf font files which you can add to and refer to in `.env`.
+The `fonts` folder contains .ttf font files.

 `__init__.py`

 This file tells Python how to initialise the module.
-In this case, it simplifies the import of the `MemeEngine` class and also makes the `dotenv` library available, for working with the `.env` file.
+In this case, it simplifies the import of the `MemeEngine` class.

 `meme_engine.py`